wittawatj/cadgan/README.md

 page](https://github.com/odeke-em/drive/blob/master/platform_packages.md) for
 installation instructions.
-If you cannot use `drive` or prefer not to, you can use other clients that you like.
+If you cannot use `drive` or prefer not to, you can use other clients that you like (for instance, [the official client](https://www.google.com/drive/download/)).
 You can also just go with manual downloading of all the shared files from the web, and saving them to your local directory.
 A drawback of this approach is that, when we update some files, you will need to manually update them.
 With the `drive` client, you simply run `drive pull` to get the latest update